cchitsiang/awesome-stars/topics.md

 ## json

+- [johnkerl/miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
 - [AykutSarac/jsonvisio.com](https://github.com/AykutSarac/jsonvisio.com) - 🔮 Seamlessly visualize your JSON data instantly into graphs; paste, import or fetch!
 - [num30/config](https://github.com/num30/config) - Declarative configuration for Go
 - [noborus/trdsql](https://github.com/noborus/trdsql) - CLI tool that can execute SQL queries on CSV, LTSV, JSON and TBLN.
 Can output to various formats.